 A. Roger Ekirch

 Roger Ekirch is an award-winning author and a professor of history at Virginia Tech.
-His writing has been translated into six languages, with editions underway in three others.
+His writing has been translated into nine languages.
 Although colonial America and the American Revolution remain his teaching interests, his research has ranged widely to include European as well as American history - even the history of sleep, a more recent priority.

 His latest book, Birthright: The True Story of the Kidnapping of Jemmy Annelsey (W.W.
 Norton, 2010), recounts the real-life saga that inspired Robert Louis Stevenson’s famous novel, Kidnapped.
 Set against the volatile backdrop of Georgian Ireland, Birthright resurrects an extraordinary family drama of betrayal and loss, but also endurance, survival, and redemption.
 The story is the centerpiece of a BBC television documentary, “Kidnapped” (2011), for which Professor Ekirch served as the program consultant and a commentator.